Republican senator demands National Archives stop putting warning labels on founding documents

 NATIONAL ARCHIVES’ RACISM TASK FORCE SAYS OWN ROTUNDA EXAMPLE OF ‘STRUCTURAL RACISM,’ KNOCKS FOUNDING FATHERS

+"Our records span the history of the United States, and it is our charge to preserve and make these historical records available to the public," NARA told Fox News.
+"Some of the materials presented in the Catalog show or describe violent or graphic events, or use outdated, biased, offensive, or violent language."

+"We do not alter or censor original documents," they added.
+"Accordingly, like many of our peer institutions, we have placed a warning in the Catalog so that researchers are not surprised if they encounter such content."

-Lankford pointed out that NARA’s warning posted on the Constitution and other founding documents says "some of the materials presented here may reflect outdated, biased, offensive and possibly violent views and opinions" before tearing into the agency.
+In the letter, Lankford pointed out that NARA’s warning says "some of the materials presented here may reflect outdated, biased, offensive and possibly violent views and opinions" before tearing into the agency.

 "This obviously politically-charged qualifier goes leaps and bounds beyond the role of NARA, which has been established to operate as a nonpartisan entity responsible for providing public access to federal government records," Lankford wrote.